Dr Michael

 Location

 Millbrook, Castle, and Tunsgate car parks are nearest.
-The train station is a short walk away.
+The train station is a 10 minute walk away.

 Times

-I offer appointments Monday to Friday between 10am and 8pm.
+I offer appointments Monday to Friday between 10am and 8pm, and Saturday mornings.

 Fees